ExitValue.ai

 Manufacturer concentration where 50%+ of revenue comes from distributing a single manufacturer's products creates supply risk.
 If the manufacturer changes distribution strategy or is acquired, the business faces existential threat.
 Diversified product lines across multiple manufacturers reduce this risk.

-Want to know what your medical equipment business is worth?
+Estimate your medical equipment business value

 Frequently Asked Questions